How choosing the Best Magento Hosting Provider can impact my business?

 1. Know the Requirements of your Website

-You need to know the following things to understand which Magento host will suit you the best:
+You need to know the following things to understand which Magento hosting will suit you the best:

 A. What’s Your Site Traffic Like?